uhyo/masao-js/README.md

 ## masao.param.sanitize(params[, version])
 Returns a new object where extraneous fields are cut off.

+## masao.param.cutUnadvancedData(params)
+Deletes all params that are unused when 'advanced-map' data is used, and return new object.

 ## masao.format.load(obj)
-Load masao-json-format object and returns new object that is upgraded to *draft-3*.
+Load masao-json-format object and returns new object that is upgraded to *draft-4*.

 Throws when it reads invalidly formatted object.